monolyth-php/improse/README.md

 # Improse
-PHP5 View and templating system for MVC projects
+PHP5 View and templating front for MVC projects

 Surprisingly, most MVC frameworks out there get Controllers and Views utterly wrong.
 If you've ever worked with one, you'll recognize the following pattern: